richbjhudson/richbjhudson.github.io/docs/_posts/2022-02-05-terraform_esa_outputs.markdown

 categories: Terraform
 ---
 # Context
-I have been working with terraform module [caf-enterprise-scale](https://registry.terraform.io/modules/Azure/caf-enterprise-scale/azurerm/latest) to deploy an Azure management group structure and a base set of Azure policies.
-I needed to extend the module functionality to include monitoring.
+Our Agile squad have been working with terraform module [caf-enterprise-scale](https://registry.terraform.io/modules/Azure/caf-enterprise-scale/azurerm/latest) to deploy an Azure management group structure and a base set of Azure policies.
+We needed to extend the module functionality to include monitoring.
 A parent module was created that sourced the caf-enterprise-scale module and a child monitor module.

 As part of this process the child monitor module needed to reference resources created by the caf-enterprise-scale module e.g. the caf-enterprise-scale module creates an Azure policy set resource and then the child monitor module assigns the policy set resource.

 # Key Takeway
-By converting the [caf-enterprise-scale](https://registry.terraform.io/modules/Azure/caf-enterprise-scale/azurerm/latest?tab=outputs) output into a local map I was able to feed the values into a child module input variable.
+By converting the [caf-enterprise-scale](https://registry.terraform.io/modules/Azure/caf-enterprise-scale/azurerm/latest?tab=outputs) output into a local map we were able to feed the values into a child module input variable.

 # Methodology
 Reviewed the outputs for the terraform module  [caf-enterprise-scale](https://registry.terraform.io/modules/Azure/caf-enterprise-scale/azurerm/latest?tab=outputs).

-From here I identified the following output:
+From here we identified the following output:
 ```teraform
 azurerm_policy_set_definition
 ```

-I then tested what was returned by the module output by adding the following output to the parent module code:
+We then tested what was returned by the module output by adding the following output to the parent module code:
 ```teraform
 output "policy_set_definitions" {
   value = module.enterprise_scale.azurerm_policy_set_definition